 Buoy tender deck cargo, machinery, and equipment, should be properly secured during operations and transit.

-When conducting night operations ensure buoy tender deck is equipped with sufficient lighting.
+Determine if night operations are necessary before conducting night operations ensure buoy tender deck is equipped with sufficient lighting and other safety measures to be taken as part of the risk assessment to be conducted.

 TASK RESPONSIBILITY

-Captain responsibilities:
+Master’s responsibilities:

-Captain shall maintain command, control, and organization of the operation through the Bridge, Deck and Engine crews.
+Master shall maintain command, control, and organization of the operation through the Bridge, Deck and Engine crews.

 Bridge crew responsibilities: